verbb/snipcart/docs/webhooks/events.md

 ## Add a Rate for Specific Orders

-We could just as well *add* our own rate.
-Here, we'll add a special shipping option if someone has ordered _only_ a trombone.
+We could just as easily add our own rate.
+Here, we'll add a special shipping option if someone has ordered only a trombone.

 ```php
 /**